 A project is an applied activity that is developed from your knowledge of child development and literature in the field.
-It should be a minimum of 45-50 pages in length (including text and references); it should be research-based and it should follow the writing/format style outlined in the APA Publication Manual.
-In addition, it should include all of the "materials", curriculum, etc. that you would need for implementation.
+It should be a minimum of 35-50 pages in length (including text and references); it should follow the writing/format style outlined in the APA Publication Manual.
+In addition, it should include all of the "materials", curriculum, etc. that you would if you were going to implement the project.